 Value = if you can fix that, I would pay for that!

 If you go-to-market with a me-too product (existing competitors have already addressed the pain point), then the only means to compete is by price.
 That means your only option is to sell it cheaper than your competitive prices.
-This is a common approach, but it also terribly flawed.
+This is a common approach, but it is also terribly flawed.

 - Lower price = lower margins = less profitability.

 - If the customer already has a solution, will they move to save a few bucks?
-For example, I could probably save a few dollars on my web hosting, but I would have to move all my sites, I would have to learn a new system, reset all my emails, etc. In other words- no, I won’t move because the work to move isn’t worth the small amount I would save.
+For example, I could probably save a few dollars on my web hosting, but I would have to move all my sites, I would have to learn a new system, reset all my emails, etc. So, in other words- no, I won’t move because the work to move isn’t worth the small amount I would save.

 Being the low-cost provider is clearly not the way to go when you are a new entrant into the market.

 Big companies have big budgets to figure this out.
 So they do market research; they interview consumers; they do A/B testing, and much more.

 Most startups do not have those kinds of resources available to them.
 Most successful entrepreneurs take an unsolved problem in their life and develop a solution to fix it.
 They identified their problem (unmet need), looked for a solution, found none existed (market research), and built a solution.

 Having done so, they need to figure out who else has this problem (the size of the market opportunity).
 There need to be enough people with this unmet need to make it a profitable venture.
 In researching the market, we often find different types of customers with unique needs.
 They all have the same basic unmet need initially identified, but they also have elements to their needs that differentiate them from other buyers.
 So, we need to build buyer personas to understand better who they are and want they are looking for.

 When we look at a new market, we try to develop at least 3 buyer personas to understand the market’s needs.